geraldspacelim/booking-system-backend/README.md

 **Client**: The client sends HTTP requests and receives responses directly to and from the REST controllers
 **Controllers**: It is responsible for processing any incoming REST API, preparing and returning models and status entities.
 The @RestController annotation is used to mark the service classes
 **Service**: It contains the business logic of the application and the @Service annotation is used to mark the service classes
-**Repository**: It is responsible for storage, retrieval and seatch behavior which emulates a collection objects (e.g. model).
+**Repository**: It is responsible for storage, retrieval and search behavior which emulates a collection objects (e.g. model).
 I have written custom queries that better fit my use case.
 The @Repository annotation is used to mark the repository class
 **Model**: The model class represents the data object as public properties and business logic as methods.
 The @Entity is used to mark the Model class.
 **Response**: The Response Handler class is a custom response handler object that includes data, message and status code for better readability of responses called from the client.